volodymyrhudyma/blog/content/blog/2020-06-16-typescript-type-vs-interface-whats-the-difference.md

 };
 ```

-Aliasing doesn't actually create a new type, it creates a name(alias) to refer to that type.
+Aliasing doesn't create a new type, it creates a name(alias) to refer to that type.

 ## Interface